Myopia progression is one of our main concerns as parents when our child starts showing signs of myopia.

 How do I choose the best method to manage myopia?

-If you’re looking for a myopia-control technology which does not involve any touching of the eye such as eyedrops, contact lens and surgery, MiYOSMART lenses are effective, safe and easy to use for your child.
+If you’re looking for a myopia-control technology that does not involve any touching of the eye such as eyedrops, contact lens and surgery, MiYOSMART lenses are effective, safe and easy to use for your child.

 There are no side effects for wearing MiYOSMART lenses, hence if you’re already on another myopia-control method like atropine, you may incorporate MiYOSMART lenses by simply replacing your child’s spectacle lenses.